 - 6 cups pineapple juice

-- 6 liters ginger ale or lemon-lime soda
+- 6 liters Sprite, 7-Up, Ginger Ale, or other lemon-lime soda

 Peel the bananas and add to a blender with three cups of water, and 1/2 cup of sugar.
 Blend until smooth.